HyperHDG/HyperHDG/Setup.md

-There are two basic types of setting up HyperHDG at the moment: a regular installation and a Docker container based installation.
+There are two basic types of setting up HyperHDG at the moment: a regular setup and a Docker container based setup.
 For both types, please obtain HyperHDG first.
 We recommend to do so using the program `git`, which you might need to install first.

 # Obtain HyperHDG